Free tests. Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

 Impulsive behavior and self-destruction

-Why is Borderline Personality Disorder Difficult to Diagnose?
+Why Borderline Personality Disorder is Difficult to Diagnose

--influence (chronic / deep depression, helplessness, hopelessness, worthlessness, guilt, anger, anxiety, loneliness, boredom, emptiness),
+-impact (chronic/major depression, helplessness, hopelessness, worthlessness, guilt, anger, anxiety, loneliness, boredom, emptiness),

 -cognition (strange looks, unusual sensations, non-delusional paranoia, quasi-psychosis),

-- impulsive actions (substance abuse / addiction, sexual deviations, manipulative suicide attempts, other impulsive behavior),
+-impulsive actions (substance abuse/addiction, sexual deviations, manipulative suicide attempts, other impulsive behavior),

 The test is available free of charge by contacting John Gunderson M.D.
 McLean Hospital in Belmont Massachusetts (617-855-2293).

-Borderline Personality Disorder Symptoms - Mayo Clinic
+Symptoms of Borderline Personality Disorder - Mayo Clinic

 Other signs and symptoms of borderline personality disorder may include: